Disagreement percolation for the hard-sphere model: Results

 \subsection{Outlook}

-In the lattice case, disagreement percolation implies the complete analyticity of the free energy, pointed out by Schonmann~\cite[Note added in proof]{VanDenBerg_Maes__DisagreementPercolationInTheStudyOfMarkovFields__AP_1994}), and the Poincare inequality for the usual spin-flip dynamics~\cite{Chazottes_Redig_Voellering__ThePoincareInequalityForMarkovRandomFieldsProvedViaDisagreementPercolation__IMNS_KNAW_2011}.
+In the lattice case, disagreement percolation implies the complete analyticity of the free energy, pointed out by Schonmann~\cite[Note added in proof]{VanDenBerg_Maes__DisagreementPercolationInTheStudyOfMarkovFields__AP_1994}, and the Poincare inequality for the usual spin-flip dynamics~\cite{Chazottes_Redig_Voellering__ThePoincareInequalityForMarkovRandomFieldsProvedViaDisagreementPercolation__IMNS_KNAW_2011}.
 In principle, both results should be generalisable to the hard-sphere model, too.
 The exponential control in~\eqref{eq_exp_decay_controls} looks exactly like what is needed in the discrete case for complete analyticity~\cite{Dobrushin_Shlosman__CompletelyAnalyticalInteractions_AConstructiveDescription__JStatPhys_1987}, but a theory for PPs is still missing.

-The proof of theorems~\ref{thm_uniqueness} and~\ref{thm_exp_decay} is not dependent on the hard-sphere model and applies to arbitrary Gibbs PPs with bounded range interaction.
+The proofs of theorems~\ref{thm_uniqueness} and~\ref{thm_exp_decay} are independent of the hard-sphere model and apply to arbitrary Gibbs PPs with bounded range interaction.
 A generalisation to the physically interesting case of marked Gibbs PP models with finite, but unbounded, range should be possible.
 This demands a notational and definitional base exceeding the limits of a single paper, though.

 Beyond the hard-sphere model, one could do a product construction in~\eqref{eq_twisted_def_zone} and compensate by adding an additional $\Poisson{B,\lambda}$ in the $D=\emptyset$ case in~\eqref{eq_twisted_def_zone}.
 This would lead to a disagreement coupling family of intensity $2\lambda$, for a repulsive potential.
 The recursive construction still demands the dominating coupling to be measurable in the boundary conditions.